HDFGroup/hdf5/doc/getting-started-with-hdf5-development.md

 headers as they expose package internals and test programs can include multiple package headers so they can check on internal package state.

-Note that these underscore schemes are primarily for API calls and do not extend to things like types and symbols.
+Note that the underscore scheme is primarily for API calls and does not extend to things like types and symbols.
 Another thing to keep in mind is that the difference between package and private API calls can be somewhat arbitrary.
 We're hoping to improve the coherence of the internal APIs via refactoring.